Best San Francisco Farmers Markets

 Hours: Sundays from 9 a.m. to 1 p.m.

-Known as the “best family oriented” farmers’ market in San Francisco, Stonestown Farmers’ Market has been serving the west side of the city for nearly 10 years.
-Situated on one of the outlying parking lots of the Stonestown Galleria shopping mall near 19th Street/Highway 1, this lively farmers’ market is managed by the Agricultural Institute of Marin (AIM), which operates six other certified farmers’ markets in the Bay Area and represents more than 300 family farmers, specialty food purveyors and local artisans.
+Known as the “best family-oriented” farmers’ market in San Francisco, Stonestown Farmers’ Market has served the city’s west side for nearly ten years.
+Situated on one of the outlying parking lots of the Stonestown Galleria shopping mall near 19th Street/Highway 1, this lively farmers’ market is managed by the Agricultural Institute of Marin (AIM), which operates six other certified farmers’ markets in the Bay Area and represents more than 300 family farmers, specialty food purveyors, and local artisans.

 Vendors At Stonestown Farmers’ Market

-Also not far from San Francisco State University, Stonestown farmers’ market typically has about 65 vendors on hand to sell fresh organic produce, baked goods, ethnic treats and other great food items.
-Free onsite parking is quite plentiful and Muni’s M line has a light rail stop in front of Stonestown Galleria on 19th Street/Highway 1.
+Also near San Francisco State University, the Stonestown farmers’ market typically has about 65 vendors to sell fresh organic produce, baked goods, ethnic treats, and other great food items.
+Free onsite parking is quite plrelativelyul, and Muni’s M line has a light rail stop in front of Stonestown Galleria on 19th Street/Highway 1.

 Related: Ways To Support Local Small Business